tadtenacious/MSDS/Data_Mining/Kmeans_From_Scratch_Demo.md

 #### Create the distance matrix

-This way, the abstraction continues to build by calling the `vec_dist` function above for k centroids returing the distance matrix.
+This way, the abstraction continues to build by calling the `vec_dist` function above for k centroids returning the distance matrix.

 ``` r
 mat_dist <- function(matrix, centroids, K) {